nextgis/docs_ngweb/source/quick_tutorial.rst

 .. only:: html

-   Mobile application :ref:`NextGIS Mobile <ngmob_intro>` allows to upload geodata collected in the field directly to web gis in online or offline mode.
+   Mobile application :ref:`NextGIS Mobile <ngmob_intro>` allows to upload geodata collected in the field directly to Web GIS in online or offline mode.

 .. only:: latex

-   Mobile application `NextGIS Mobile <http://docs.nextgis.ru/docs_ngmobile/source/intro.html>`_ allow to upload geodata collected in the field directly to web gis in online or offline mode.
+   Mobile application `NextGIS Mobile <http://docs.nextgis.ru/docs_ngmobile/source/intro.html>`_ allow to upload geodata collected in the field directly to Web GIS in online or offline mode.

 Several mobile devices could see data changes in a single layer.